 Design Thinking is an approach to problem solving that puts the needs of people experiencing a problem at the core.
 It provides a toolkit for deeply understanding people’s needs and experiences, generating ideas to meet those needs, and then implementing innovative and practical solutions.

-From some of our previous work and research around the needs of older adults, we learned that developing programs and interventions that reach this group of individuals can be challenging.
+From some of our previous work and research around the needs of older adults, we learned that developing programs and interventions that reach this group of individuals must include their unique perspectives.

-So this program is designed to spur creativity and innovation by supporting organizations who serve older adults in designing, testing and implementing new or re-imagined approaches to reducing Triggers of Decline such as falls, medication errors and lack of caregiver support.
+The program was designed to spur creativity and innovation by supporting organizations who serve older adults in designing, testing and implementing new or re-imagined approaches to reducing Triggers of Decline such as falls, medication errors and lack of caregiver support.